HLR/DomiKnowS/developer/KNOWLEDGE.md

     active = LC_SET_ADDITIONAL
   )
 ```
-Another example above states that for every candidate in the present ML example if a current candidate is classified as `'people'` concept, then not more then one candidate found by following the path from the current candidate to first argument of the `'pair'` relation will be positively classified as `'live_in'` concept.
+Another example above states that _for every candidate in the present ML example if a current candidate is classified as `'people'` concept, then not more then one candidate found by following the path from the current candidate to first argument of the `'pair'` relation will be positively classified as `'live_in'` concept_.

 The logical constraint defines variable `p` representing candidates for `'people'` predicate.
 This variable is then used to define candidates for `'live_in'` predicate by specifying `path` to the candidates using names of graph edge `'rel_pair_phrase1'`.
 This edge is decorated with `reversed` keyword to follow the edge in reversed direction from `people` concept to corresponding `live_in` relation candidates.